vasu31dev/playwright-ts/README.md

 Learn how to configure and customize the framework to suit your needs.
 Please refer to the [Framework Setup section](docs/FrameworkSetup.md) for detailed instructions.

-### Switching Pages
+### Page set up and Switching Pages
 Managing page navigation is a common task in web testing.
-Please refer to the [Switching Pages section](docs/FrameworkSetup.md#switching-pages) for techniques and examples on how to switch between different pages within your tests.
+Please refer to the [Page section](docs/FrameworkSetup.md#switching-pages) for techniques and examples on how to switch between different pages within your tests.

 ## Usage